Home Our Hope

 We have made the change from the seventh day to the first day, from Saturday to Sunday, on the authority of the one holy Catholic Church.
 (Bishop Seymour, Why We Keep Sunday)

-The change to Sunday observance of the Sabbath began first in Rome and quickly spread to Egypt and especially the city of Alexandria, which had become very popular with Romans after Rome conquered Egypt.
+The change to Sunday observance of the Sabbath began first in Rome and quickly spread to Egypt, and especially the city of Alexandria, which had become very popular with the Romans after Rome conquered Egypt.
 There was a lot of travel and trade between the two cities.
 Some Egyptian obelisks can be found in Rome today.
-Many Romans left Rome entirely and lived, died and were buried in Egypt.
+Many Romans left Rome entirely and lived, died, and were buried in Egypt.

 Although almost all churches throughout the world celebrate the sacred mysteries on the Sabbath every week, yet the Christians of Alexandria and at Rome, on account of some ancient tradition, have ceased to do this.
 (Socrates Scholasticus, quoted in Ecclesiastical History, Book 5, chap.
 22, quoting Sozomen Church History book 7 - written shortly after A.D.
 439).